 Why will it work?

-The key to success will be your efforts in organizing an event (or more than one event) and inviting new customers to your building to try it out.
-We are confident our national efforts coupled with the interest created by television and, your work on the ground, will drive people to the club.
-When they show up, have them throw a stone and then work at convincing them to commit to a larger involvement.
+The key to success will be your efforts in organizing events and subsequently inviting new customers to your building to try curling.
+We are confident our national efforts coupled with the interest created by television and your work on the ground, will drive people to the rink.
+When they show up, have them throw a stone and then work at convincing them to commit to a Learn To Curl program!

 Why do it?

 Attracting new curlers is essential to the survival and growth of every curling facility in Canada.
-Implementing some form of campaign to bring new curlers through the doors will revitalize existing members’ interest!
+Implementing a campaign to bring new curlers through the doors will not only revitalize your membership but will pique existing members’ interest!

 First, use your own enthusiasm for the sport to encourage others in your club to help out.